 21. Be a role model

 In everything you do, you are being a role model for your child.
-From the car you drive, to what you eat, to the way you do your hair.
+From the car you drive, to what you eat, from the online training you make time for, to the way you do your hair.
 Your children are watching and learning.
 Children may try to emulate you, or they could decide to not do some of the things you do.
 But every parent should try to be a positive role model for their children.

 As our kids age, we shift from parenting to coaching – from telling to asking.
 Our relationships have a greater chance of success as we involve our early teens into conversation by asking questions.
 This way of connecting with our kids lasts most of their lives.
 Over time, I find that we do shift from coach to mentor – from asking to sharing.
 This is where our kids start to ask for our help, guidance and information.
 They invite us to share what we know about things – they are now ready for the information.
 They now ask the questions and look to our experience to accelerate their learning and progress.